 American Recovery and Reinvestment Act of 2009 (ARRA), Title XIII

-This should be an introduction that will cover general aspects on the incentives and requirements provisions of the Title XIII health information technology (HIT).
-These discussions will also touch on the purpose of security and privacy in HIT investment provisions and development of standards.
+This should be an introduction that will cover general aspects of the incentives and requirements provisions of Title XIII health information technology (HIT).
+These discussions will also touch on the purpose of security and privacy in HIT investment provisions and the development of standards.